-Where it is determined that AA is required for a proposed development or project, the DCCAE must advise the applicant that a Natura Impact Statement (NIS) is required.
-In the case of this application, a NIS has been submitted by the applicant concurrently with an AA Screening Report.
+Where it is determined that AA is required for a proposed development or project, the applicant must submit a Natura Impact Statement (NIS.

 3.2 Description of the Project

 The AA screening process involves describing the individual elements of the project that are likely to give rise to impacts on the conservation objectives and/or qualifying features of a Natura site.